woipot/timeout-decorator/README.rst

 Timeout decorator
 =================

-forked version for dev in win systems optional you can disable timeout in win systems
+forked version for dev in win systems.
+Optional you can disable timeout by passing bool to enabled arg

 |Build Status| |Pypi Status| |Coveralls Status|